flattiverse/connector-csharp/README.md

 - observe respawning power-ups through the normal visible-unit create/delete lifecycle; the connector does not use a dedicated respawn packet
 - inspect `Player.Score` and `Team.Score`, and react to `PlayerScoreUpdatedEvent` and `TeamScoreUpdatedEvent`
 - create and control classic ships
+- create and control modern ships
 - create classic ships with up to three equipped crystal names
+- create modern ships with up to three equipped crystal names
 - request, create, rename and destroy account-wide crystals through `Galaxy.RequestCrystals()`, `Galaxy.ProduceCrystal(...)`, `Galaxy.RenameCrystal(...)` and `Galaxy.DestroyCrystal(...)`
 - inspect and control the `ClassicShipControllable.Engine` subsystem
+- inspect and control `ModernShipControllable.EngineN` .. `EngineNW`
 - inspect owner-side integrity runtime via `Controllable.Hull` and `Controllable.Shield`
 - inspect owner-side nebula cargo via `Controllable.Cargo.MaximumNebula`, `CurrentNebula` and `NebulaHue`
 - inspect and control `ClassicShipControllable.NebulaCollector`
+- inspect and control `ModernShipControllable.ScannerN` .. `ScannerNW`
+- inspect and use `ModernShipControllable.ShotLauncherN` .. `ShotLauncherNW`, the matching magazines and shot fabricators
+- inspect and use `ModernShipControllable.InterceptorLauncherE` / `InterceptorLauncherW`, the matching magazines and interceptor fabricators
+- inspect and use `ModernShipControllable.RailgunN` .. `RailgunNW`
 - inspect and use the `ClassicShipControllable.ShotLauncher`, `ClassicShipControllable.ShotMagazine`, and `ClassicShipControllable.ShotFabricator` subsystems
 - inspect and use the `ClassicShipControllable.InterceptorLauncher`, `ClassicShipControllable.InterceptorMagazine`, and `ClassicShipControllable.InterceptorFabricator` subsystems
 - inspect and use `ClassicShipControllable.Railgun` via `FireFront()` / `FireBack()`